easystats/report/tests/testthat/_snaps/windows/report.htest-chi2.md

     Output

-      The Pearson's Chi-squared test with Yates' continuity correction testing the association between Diagnosis and Group suggests that the effect is positive, statistically significant, and (chi2 = 31.57, p < .001; Risk_ratio = 2.54, 95% CI [1.80, 3.60])
+      The Pearson's Chi-squared test with Yates' continuity correction of independence between Diagnosis and Group suggests that the effect is statistically significant, and (chi2 = 31.57, p < .001; Risk_ratio = 2.54, 95% CI [1.80, 3.60])

+---

+    Code
+      report(x)
+    Output
+      Effect sizes were labelled following Funder's (2019) recommendations.

+      The Pearson's Chi-squared test of independence between mtcars$cyl and mtcars$am suggests that the effect is statistically significant, and very large (chi2 = 8.74, p = 0.013; Adjusted Cramer's v = 0.46, 95% CI [0.00, 1.00])